Alexandre Alexeieff: Parker and Alexeieff

 After building the first large pinscreen, Alexeieff and Parker began work on the first pinscreen film in 1931, Night on Bald Mountain, an adaptation of the piece by Modest Mussorgsky, his favorite Russian composer.
-The theme of Mussorgsky's composition and the film is a witches' Sabbath on the summer solstice on Mount Triglav near Kiev.
+The theme of Mussorgsky's composition and the film is a witches' Sabbath on the summer solstice on Mount Triglav, located near Kiev.
 However the film is less narrative and more poetic, a succession of images rather than a story.
 The film took the couple two years to make.

 The technique of the pinscreen made it impossible to erase any of the images that had been shot after having drawn them.
 Once an image was shot, it was impossible to correct it.
 One had to wait until the film was back from the laboratory.
 Therefore, two years of work had been conceived in the dark so to speak.
 Adding to the impermanence of the pinscreen itself, Alexeieff made no sketches for the film, composing each shot in his head and filming them immediately.

 The reception at the Pantheon Theater in Paris was extremely encouraging.
 Newspaper articles were positive, artists and film critics felt that the team had succeeded in creating a more serious type of animation, moving away from cartoons.
 However, it soon became apparent that working on the pinscreen was time-consuming and therefore costly to use.
 Consequently, major studios never offered to use the pinscreen with the exception of the National Film Board of Canada.

 In 1936 Alexeieff was hired by a German film group in Berlin to lead an animation studio.
 He made a few animated films for German products and returned to Paris right before the Anschluss, the German annexation of Austria.
 When the Germans invaded the Netherlands and Belgium in 1940, Alexeieff expected to have German film producers come and ask him make propaganda films which he would have refused to do.
 Therefore, he packed their old Ford automobile and the family fled south in order to pick up visas at the US Embassy in Bordeaux.

 Alexeieff divorced Alexandra Grinevsky and married Claire Parker in 1940 after they arrived in the States.
 Alexandra and Svetlana lived separately.
 In 1943, they moved to Canada and produced their second pinscreen film, In Passing (En passant), with funding from the National Film Board of Canada.
 It was released in 1944.
 The four returned to France in 1946.